mbachansedrickkeron-cell/programing/README.md

 ###### development
 ***software development life cycle has 6 major parts which are:***
 - anlysis phase
   > it's a phase where requirements are gathered
+  > > interviews and feasibilities
 - design phase.
 ordered list
 1. development